trevorgokey/besmarts/README.md

 interface to OpenMM and this minimizer can be used instead after installing `besmarts-openmm`.
 The OpenMM plugin is quite a bit faster and is recommended if large or heavily numerical computations are needed (e.g. fitting frequencies from calculating MM Hessians with finite differences).
+The native interface to calculating energies and gradients is useful if novel functional forms are needed and not in standard packages (e.g. OpenMM).
+We recommend using OpenMM if it is supported and available on your system.
+The energies, hessians, and gradients compared between the native and OpenMM implementations are nearly exact; for energy/gradient down to 12 decimal places for linear terms, around 6 places for torsions, and between 4-12 places for Hessians.

 Molecular mechanics energy and gradient evaluations are implemented, but require partial charges.
 By default, `besmarts` will try to charge molecules